 Additionally, there could be favorable synergistic protection when two or more resistance-mediating DNA constructs are employed.
 There are data indicating synergism in other crops.
 For example, the paper, "Field Evaluation of Transgenic Squash Containing Single or Multiple Virus Coat Protein Gene Constructs for Resistance to Cucumber Mosaic Virus, Watermelon Mosaic Virus 2, and Zucchini Yellow Mosaic Virus" (Tricoli et al 1995), describes the stacking of several genes for virus resistance in squash.
 Note, David Tricoli, the lead author in this paper, will be doing the stacking transformations in this proposal.
 Additionally, the Dandekar laboratory has successfully stacked two genes blocking two different pathways synergistically to suppress crown gall with (Escobar et al., 2001).
 Experiments proposed here will evaluate potential synergism in suppression of PD symptoms and in reducing Xf titer for inoculations distant from the graft union.

 Briefly, we describe information on the history and impact of the genes deployed as single transgenes currently in APHIS approved field trials.
-The subjects of this proposal are five specific DNA constructs (Table 1) that show cross-graft-union protection described by the Lindow, Dandekar and Gilchrist laboratories as follows:

-rpfF, DSF (Steven Lindow)
+The subjects of this proposal are five specific rpfF, DSF (Steven Lindow)